Ledger-Enquirer

 The Ledger-Enquirer is a newspaper headquartered in downtown Columbus, Georgia, in the United States.
 It was founded in 1828 as the Columbus Enquirer by Mirabeau B. Lamar who later played a pivotal role in the founding of the Republic of Texas and served as its third President.
 The newspaper is a two-time recipient of the Pulitzer Prize for Public Service.

 History

 In 1874, the Columbus Enquirer, until then a weekly publication, merged with Columbus's first daily newspaper, the Daily Sun, to form the Columbus Enquirer-Sun.
 The paper was published under this name for many years before eventually reverting to the name Columbus Enquirer.
 The paper was purchased by R. W. Page in 1930.
 For many years the morning Columbus Enquirer and the afternoon Columbus Ledger, a paper founded in 1886, and also owned by R. W. Page, published a combined Sunday paper known as the Sunday Ledger-Enquirer.
 Knight Newspapers acquired the company in 1973, and in 1988 the papers merged the daily edition as well, adopting the name Columbus Ledger-Enquirer.
 Knight Ridder was acquired by The McClatchy Company in 2006.
+Beginning Nov.
+16, 2019, the Ledger-Enquirer began printing just six days a week, offering a Saturday newspaper in digital-only form.
+In June 2024, the newspaper announced it will reduce its print frequency to two days a week.